ucsb-cs48/w19/_project/rules.md

 # Grading guidelines

-The project counts 75 percent of each student's course grade.

-The group grade is the accumulation of the following components:
+The group grade is based on your final system demo and final code review.

-* Progress reports (weekly, with both written and oral components)
-* Story Mapping and Sprint Planning
-* Code Reviews
-* System Demonstrations

 All project team members in good standing will receive the same grade for this portion of the project.
 To remain in good standing, you should have